AlexsJones/Vagrant-Docker-Cluster/README.md

 - Provisioning multiple instances with vagrant
 - Deploying a cluster which is capable of managing docker images
 - Deploy a docker image to the cluster
-- Demonstrate cluster configuration during runtime with ansible
+- Demonstrate cluster configuration during runtime with ansible (post_provision_example)
 - Demonstrate a mechanism for deploying applications

 ###Process